Hyatt’s 2 TDs lead No. 3 Tennessee over No. 19 Kentucky 44-6

 UP NEXT

-Kentucky: The Wildcats are on the road at Missouri next Saturday, then finish the season at home with Vanderbilt, Georgia and Louisville.
+Kentucky: The Wildcats are on the road at Missouri next Saturday, then finish the season at home against Vanderbilt, Georgia and Louisville.

-Tennessee: The Vols will have a big-time opportunity next Saturday when the travel to Athens for a shot at top-ranked Georgia, the defending national champion.
+Tennessee: The Vols have a big-time opportunity next Saturday when they travel to Athens for a shot at top-ranked Georgia, the defending national champion.